wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
-= 2.5.2 =
+= 2.6 =
 * *New* - The ability to allow/deny user types access to Private Posts.
-* *New* - In the setting menu you can now choose the allowed filetypes.
+* *New* - In the setting menu you can now choose the allowed file types.
-* *New* - Shortcode to add a download link to a post or page. [not done]
+* *New* - A restore defaults option has been added this will restore Memphis Documents Library to its factory state, *WARNING all files and post will be deleted*.
+* *Update* - Updated localization files.
+* *Update* - Uninstall will not remove all saved variables , posts, files, categories, and directories for a single WordPress Site and also WordPress Multisite.
-* *Bug* - Error with javascript loading, if using WordPress multisite network admin.
+* *Bug* - Error with javascript loading, if using WordPress Multisite network admin.
 * *Bug* - Fixed issue where Post Status was not displaying any statuses.
 * *Bug* - Batch upload was cutting of filenames with dots in them.
 * *Bug* - Fixed bug causing new installs to produce errors, these errors would correct themselves but very annoying for users to see.